drprado2/docker-jenkins-slave-machine/README.md

 6. Add the pub credential to the jenkins user in slave container, remember that the jenkins password went set by the SSHPASS envioroment
 * `ssh-copy-id -i ./id_rsa.pub jenkins@localhot -p 50`
 * Digit the password equals envioroment SSHPASS
-7. Now you can launch your slave machine on Jenkins                       asdasd
+7. Now you can launch your slave machine on Jenkins                       asdasd asd asd